IdentityPython/JWTConnect-Python-CryptoJWT/doc/keyhandling.rst

     }

-What you get when doing it like above is the representation of the public key.
+What you get when doing it like above is a representation of the public key.
 You can also get the values for the private key like this::

     >>> from cryptojwt.jwk.rsa import new_rsa_key